Course Introduction to Programming

 }

-According to the precedence, the operator AND will be analyzed first.
-As the two statements he analyzes are false, so their value will also be false.
-This way, we can reduce the condition:
+According to precedence, the AND operator will be analyzed first.
+Since the two statements it analyzes are false, its value will also be false.
+Thus, we can reduce the condition:

 if(false || true){